 - 4 ounces hard salami, sliced

-- ½ cup banana peppers, roughly chopped
+- ½ cup pepperoncini or banana peppers, roughly chopped

-- ½ cup sliced kalamata olives
+- ½ cup sliced green, black or Kalamata olives (or a mix)

 - ½ medium red onion (diced about ½ cup)